petervdn/notivuecation/README.md

 __Make sure to use `v-if="notification"` (or `v-show`) to show or hide the notification.__

-If your component needs to do specific logic (like validation or animations), the only thing you need to eventually do is call `this.resolve(someValue)`.
+If your component needs to do specific logic (like validation or animations), the only thing you need to call in the end is `this.resolve(someValue)`.
 ```javascript
 Vue.component('my-custom-component', {
   mixins: [componentMixin],